francemazzi/baki/README.md

   - View pre-orders
   - Adding product modification
 - Implement a token for those who do not want to pay by card and do not have cash at the time of purchase (like satispay but in EURS or other stablecoin)

+## Test network

+I use Goerli test network!
+So make attention you set all the things correctly

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.